simonqv/ANN_Lab3/REPORT_draft.md

 ### Task 3.2 Sequential Update
 - We found that the patterns are stable by having no mismatches when comparing the pattern we trained on with the output we get when trying to recall that same pattern.

 - For p10 we set 200 random elements to 1 to degrade the pattern p1.
+To make a mixture of p2 and p3 to create p11 we take first 512 elements from p2 and last 512 elements from p3 and combine them.
+This results in p11 finding p3.
+If we change the ration to e.g. 800 first from p2 we recall p2 instead.
+We also manage to recall p1 from p10.